ucan-wg/invocation/README.md

 }
 ```

-### 3.2.3 Running WebAssembly
+Running WebAssembly.
 In this case, the Wasm module is inlined.

 ```json
 {